Sharing is caring!

 I needed something to get me into a more positive mindset regarding pregnancy, so I signed up for a Hypnobabies class.
 Yes, I am an OB/GYN, and yes, it was my fourth pregnancy, but since I thought we were done having babies, this was kind of like starting all over again, right?

 Attending the classes once a week was nice, away from the kids, almost like a date night.
 Most of the information was review, so we focused on the scripts at the end of class and our “home play.”
 Once the giggles died down, John would read the assigned hypnosis script, and I would focus on relaxing, usually falling asleep.
-I listened to the scripts when I was on call and to the affirmations every morning.
+I listened to the hypnosis tracks when I was on call and to the affirmations every morning.
 I loved the affirmations.
 They were exactly what I needed to get a positive mindset for the pregnancy.

-Since it was my fourth baby, I was sure I would deliver well before my New Year’s due date.
+Since it was my fourth baby, I was sure I would give birth well before my New Year’s due date.
 Yes, a Christmas baby was in my future.
 I started my maternity leave and my parents visited for the holidays…and Christmas came and went.
 No baby.
 No sign of birthing time, no birthing waves, not even a ripple.
 To pass the time, I would crochet.
 Since we didn’t know the gender, I made two of everything.
 A pink hat and a blue hat.
 Pink booties and blue booties.
 A pink and blue blanket.
 Still no baby.

 Pacing has me tired.
 I lay in the bed and the wave rises.
 My eyes are closed, and I can hear myself moan as it peaks and falls.
 My husband notices the change.
 “That sounded like a big one.”
 I open my eyes.
 “Maybe I should get in the tub.”